tryton/tryton/doc/index.rst

 * Waiting

-  When a customer packing is set to waiting, the inventory moves are created (or completed) to balance the outgoing moves.
-The waiting state also means that the packing should be processed.
+  When a customer shipment is set to waiting, the inventory moves are created (or completed) to balance the outgoing moves.
+The waiting state also means that the shipment should be processed.

 * Assigned